PASTAplus/content-x/templates/resources/citing-data.md

 <img class="screen-shot" src="/static/images/copy-citation.png" width="85%">

-### Browser plugins
+### Managing data citations

-The data package citation can be automatically imported from the data package landing page into a reference manager application using web browser plugins (e.g. [Zotero Connector](https://www.zotero.org/download/connectors) and [Mendeley Web Importer](https://www.mendeley.com/reference-management/web-importer)).
-Once in the reference manager, the citation can be exported to a bibliography.
+The data package citation can be automatically imported into a reference manager application using web browser plugins (e.g. [Zotero Connector](https://www.zotero.org/support/adding_items_to_zotero) and [Mendeley Web Importer](https://www.mendeley.com/guides/desktop/02-adding-documents)) which allow users to copy the dataset DOI into a specified field.
+Once in the reference manager, the DOI will be used to look-up and download the citation metadata, and the citation can be exported to a bibliography.

 ### Programmatically create data package citations